-When approaching an oncoming train, press F7 to dim your lights and turn off your ditch lights - you don't want to blind an oncoming train's engineer.
-It will also turn off any other potentially blinding lights you may be running.
-Not dimming your lights is a direct violation of what's commonly referred to as "Rule 17".
+When approaching an oncoming train at night, press F7 to dim your lights and turn off your Gryalite and ditch lights - you don't want to blind an oncoming train's engineer (but bright lights are still required near grade crossings).
+Not dimming your lights is a direct violation of what's commonly referred to as "Rule 17."
 The internet can answer all your questions about said rule.